-San Diego Chargers To Become Los Angeles Chargers – Or A New L.A.
+San Diego Chargers To Become Los Angeles Chargers — Or A New L.A.
 Team Name

 How does the name “Los Angeles Chargers” sound to San Diego Chargers fans?
-Well, that Los Angeles Chargers team name could soon be a reality, according to the latest sports reports, as linked to throughout this article.
+Well, that Los Angeles Chargers team name could soon be a reality, according to the latest sports reports.
 Twitter is exploding with the news that the San Diego Chargers could be moving to Los Angeles, with the news breaking as soon as Thursday.
-While some Chargers fans are praying that instead of Los Angeles, the Chargers actually move to a city like Anaheim, others are writing and commenting online — wondering why the Chargers would make such a move.
+While some Chargers fans are praying that instead of Los Angeles, the Chargers actually move to a city like Anaheim, others are writing and commenting online, wondering why the Chargers would make such a move.

 The Chargers are planning to announce as early as Thursday that they're moving to Los Angeles, en… – via @ESPN App https://t.co/iBczu5726v